Understanding Our Changing Climate

 Climate change is significantly impacting the nation’s valuable marine and Great Lakes ecosystems and fisheries.
 It is also impacting the many people, businesses, and economies that depend upon them.

-To prepare and respond to these changes, we have developed the NOAA Climate and Fisheries Initiative.
+To prepare and respond to these changes, we have developed the NOAA Climate, Ecosystems, and Fisheries Initiative.
 It will build the end-to-end, operational modeling, and decision support system needed to provide the information and capacity resource managers and stakeholders need to reduce impacts and increase resilience in a changing climate.

 Warming oceans, rising seas, melting sea ice, and increasing acidification are impacting the structure of marine and Great Lakes ecosystems, and the distribution and abundance of species in many regions.
 These changes affect many parts of NOAA’s mission, from fisheries management and aquaculture to conservation of protected resources and habitats.
 The impacts are expected to increase and there is much at risk.